sagebomb/money_transfer/README.md

 Since account-related operations are trivial and happen not really often - they are processed on the main backend.
 I think 80% (or even 90%) of load on average something-transfer system goes with transaction processing.
 And it's really important do not block IO and give the response ASAP.
 That's why I think it's a great idea to push transaction data into some message broker and give an immediate response.
 And there will be a microservice to process transactions asynchronously of course 🙃.

+Since Rails is a good example of [shared-nothing architecture](https://en.wikipedia.org/wiki/Shared-nothing_architecture) thing - we don't actually need to do anything special with the app to make it threadsafe in our case.

 Hot damn!
 Isn't it?

 ## Tech Stack